canidlogic/skald/README.md

     8 | and the other two passengers
     9 | eyed him distrustfully.

-In the output MIME-based transport, this will be rendered on five lines:
+In the output MIME-based transport, this will be rendered on three lines:

-    1 | "What passenger?"
+    1 | >"What passenger?"
-    2 |
-    3 | "Mr. Jarvis Lorry."
+    2 | >"Mr. Jarvis Lorry."
-    4 |
-    5 | Our booked passenger showed in a moment that it was his name.
+    3 | >Our booked passenger showed in a moment that it was his name.
       | The guard, the coachman, and the other two passengers eyed him
       | distrustfully.